tallestlegacy/3_2-notes/Research Methods.md

 ### Research Methods vs Methodology

-**Research methods** may be understood as all those methods techniques that are use for conduction of research.
+`Research methods` may be understood as all those methods techniques that are use for conduction of research.
 Research Methods or techniques thus refer to the methods the researcher uses in performing research operations.

-**Research methodology** is a way to _systematically solve the research problem_.
+`Research methodology` is a way to _systematically solve the research problem_.
 It may be understood as the science of studying how research is done scientifically.

 ### Approaches of Research

 1. **Quantitative research** is base in the measurement of quantity or amount.
 It is applicable to phenomena that can be expressed in terms of quantity.
-2. **Quantitative research** on the other hand, is concerned with qualitative phenomena i.e phenomena relating or involving quality or kind.
+2. **Qualitative research** on the other hand, is concerned with qualitative phenomena i.e phenomena relating or involving quality or kind.
 For instance, when we are interested in investigating the reasons for human behaviour.
 3. **Inferential approach** - The purpose of the inferential approach to research is to form a data base from which to infer characteristics or relationships of population.
 4. **Experimental Approach** to a project involves several items, including the facility used, the model itself, the test conditions where the model is tested, and corrections that are applied to the data.
 5. **Simulation Approach** - A Simulation refers to the imitation of real world activities and processes in a safe environment.
 It has an advantage of allowing learners to _reset_ the learning environment.